VeriFIT/mata/FORMAT.md

 ### Finite automata
 [link](nfa-example.vtf)
 ```
-# Example of the VATA format for storing or exchanging automata
+# Example of the MATA format for storing or exchanging automata
 #
 # comments start with '#'